This week we are going to make sure all of our blog followers know every step you need to take to meet your accounting and tax obligations.

 Being compliant with tax is a vital part of running a business and going self-employed.
 Contrary to popular belief, filing a tax return doesn’t have to be daunting.
 If you follow our expert advice filing your tax return will be quick, simple and easy.

-Key dates for a sole trader
+Key dates for a partnership

 The tax year ends on the 5th April each year.

 · All Paper tax returns must be filed to the HMRC by 31st October

 · All online returns and payments must be sent to the HMRC by 31st January the following year.